Who gets to run next?

 Advantage: FIFO scheduling is simple to implement.
 It is also intuitively fair (the first one in line gets to run first).

 Disadvantage: The greatest drawback of first-come, first-served scheduling is that it is not preemptive.
 Because of this, it is not suitable for interactive jobs.
 Another drawback is that a long-running process will delay all jobs behind it.

 Round robin scheduling

 Round robin scheduling is a preemptive version of first-come, first-served scheduling.
 Processes are dispatched in a first-in-first-out sequence but each process is allowed to run for only a limited amount of time.
 This time interval is known as a time-slice or quantum.
 If a process does not complete or get blocked because of an I/O operation within the time slice, the time slice expires and the process is preempted. process gets blocked because of an I/O operation), it is then preempted.
-This preempted process is placed at the back of the ready list where it must wait for the processes that were already on the list to cycle through the CPU.
+This preempted process is placed at the back of the run queue where it must wait for the processes that were already on the list to cycle through the CPU.

-With round robin scheduling, interactive performance depends on the length of the quantum and the number of processes in the ready list (run queue).
-A very long quantum makes the algorithm behave very much like first come, first served scheduling since it's very likely that a process with block or complete before the time slice is up.
+With round robin scheduling, interactive performance depends on the length of the quantum and the number of processes in the run queue.
+A very long quantum makes the algorithm behave very much like first come, first served scheduling since it’s very likely that a process with block or complete before the time slice is up.
 A small quantum lets the system cycle through processes quickly.
 This is wonderful for interactive processes.
 Unfortunately, there is an overhead to context switching and having to do so frequently increases the percentage of system time that is used on context switching rather than real work.